Chair, Associate Professor

 Requirements for a minor in Art are 17-19 hours as defined in the department's Prospectus for Minors, which must be followed.
 It defines the following set of alternative course groupings: Art History; Painting/Drawing; Ceramics/Sculpture; Graphic Design/Photography; Printmaking/Photography; Photography/Film; Drawing/Printmaking; and other specific combinations subject to prior departmental approval.

 ART 221.
 Taking Pictures.
 A basic introduction to photography using simple digital cameras.
 Students will make pictures in response to visual images and art objects from art history and different cultural contexts.
-Can be used for Gen Ed credit (3)
+NOTE: This course does not fulfill the entire VPA theme and covers only the domain of VPAV.
+(3)

 ART 251.
-History of Art & Architecture I (Ancient – 1700).
-Introduction to select periods of art and architecture from cave paintings to the cusp of the modern era (c, 1700), including Ziggurats, Pyramids, Israelite visual culture, Greek and Roman art, Byzantine icons and Gothic Cathedrals, the art of the Renaissance, Reformation and Baroque.
+History of Art & Architecture I (Ancient – c.
+1700).
+Introduction to select periods of art and architecture from cave paintings to the cusp of the modern era (c.
+1700), including Ziggurats, Pyramids, Israelite visual culture, Greek and Roman art, Byzantine icons and Gothic Cathedrals, the art of the Renaissance, Reformation and Baroque, with special attention given to the way Non-Western artistic traditions interact with dominant European visual culture.
 Enrollment priority will be given to Art Majors.
+Taking ART 351 immediately after this course is recommended (but not required).
+Offered every Fall semester.
+GP, HP.
 (4)

 ART 312.
-Photography I. Initial studies in composition, technical mastery, darkroom procedures.
-Emphasis on aesthetic and perceptual awareness, proficiency in the use of analog photographic media.
+Film and Darkroom Photography.
+Basic studies in design and composition, camera operation, technical mastery of black and white film and paper, darkroom procedures.
+Emphasis on aesthetic and perceptual awareness, visual literacy, proficiency in the use of analog photographic materials and processes.
 Study of major works and significant photographers.
+Cameras and basic equipment available for check-out.
 (3)

 ART 316.
 Ceramics I. A general introduction to ceramics through hand-building techniques with an emphasis on the vessel as a vehicle to explore issues in contemporary art.
 Introduction to the technical skills, history, and thought process of working with clay.
 Historic and contemporary approaches to ceramics are considered as means to develop a personal approach to the material (3)

 ART 324.
-Photography II.
+Digital Photography II.
 Continuation of .
-Analog and Digital processes explored creatively within the margins of contemporary photographic concepts and methods.
-Prerequisite: or or or consent of instructor.
+Photography explored creatively, informed by contemporary artistic concepts and methods.
+Students may explore documentary, artistic, and/or commercial practices, studio portrait lighting, animated 'moving' images, entrepreneurial possibilities.
+Prerequisite: ART 319 or 383 or consent of instructor.
 (3)

 ART 325.
 Cinema.
 A study of the cinematic arts from its inception to current times.
 The focus will be on the critical film theory and aesthetic, technological, historical progression of the world cinema.
 (4)